adgellida/arduinoProjects/README.md

 Add both libraries.

-If you push button 2 a led turns ON, if you push another time it turns OFF.
+If you push button 2 a LED turns ON, if you push another time it turns OFF.

 Do the same with button 3.